BMCCI for strengthening economic cooperation | The Asian Age Online, Bangladesh

 "The trade between Bangladesh and Malaysia is steadily increasing.

 It manifests our strong and friendly bilateral relation.
-During this challenging period of global trade, both countriesshould continue to support the multilateral trading system and explore ways to strengthen bilateral economic cooperation," said BMCCI president Raquib Mohammad Fakhrul, reports BSS.
+During this challenging period of global trade, both countries should continue to support the multilateral trading system and explore ways to strengthen bilateral economic cooperation," said BMCCI president Raquib Mohammad Fakhrul.

 The BMCCI president said this while celebrating the Malaysia's 63rd Independence Day virtually with the participation of BMCCI members, major business houses, interested investors, government bodies of Malaysia and also the local investors from Bangladesh who aspires to bring investment from Malaysia to Bangladesh.